alexandercoulter/fastfrechet/paper.md

 accompanying `VIGNETTE_NAME` vignette).
 The resulting algorithm provides a fast and numerically exact solution to the Fréchet regression problem, illustrated in Figure \autoref{fig:frechetreg_comparison}.
-Note the `WRI` package requires strictly monotone inputs, so add a small monotone adjustment to the response matrix when using that package.
+Note the `WRI` package requires strictly monotone inputs, so we add a small monotone adjustment to the response matrix when using that package.
 ```
 library(microbenchmark)